orxfun/orx-parallel/README.md

 [root].into_par_rec(extend).map(map).sum()
 ```

 Instead of `into_par`, we use `into_par_rec` and provide `extend` function as its argument.
-This function defines the recursive extension of the parallel iterator such that every time we process a `node` we first add its children to the `queue`. `Queue` is the queue of elements to be processed and it exposes two growth methods: `push` and `extend` that we can use to define the recursive extension.
+This function defines the recursive extension of the parallel iterator such that every time we process a `node` we first add its children to the `queue`. [`Queue`](https://docs.rs/orx-concurrent-recursive-iter/latest/orx_concurrent_recursive_iter/struct.Queue.html) is the queue of elements to be processed and it exposes two growth methods to define the recursive extension: `push` and `extend`.

 Although we create the parallel iterator differently, we get a `ParIter`.
 Therefore, we have access to all features of a regular parallel iterator.